 Setting Up Camp For Families

 Once you arrive at your camping site it’s time to get set up.
 I like to get the tent set up first.
 It tends to offer the biggest challenge, and it gets more difficult as the sun goes down.
 Pick your tent site carefully.
 You’ll want to make sure that the tent site is free from rocks and roots.
 Choose a site that is as flat as possible and far enough away from the campfire that the tent won’t be damaged by stray sparks.
-Personally, I like to lay camping tarpsunder the tent to help keep the moist ground from caking to the bottom of it.
-This help with cleanup afterwards and ensures the tent can be packed straight into the pack rather than need to be wiped down first.
+Personally, I like to lay camping tarps under the tent to help keep the moist ground from caking to the bottom of it.
+This helps with clean up afterward and ensures the tent can be packed straight into the pack rather than need to be wiped down first.

 Enjoy Your Time Camping With Kids!